Alaska’s Banned Invasive Species List Frequently Asked Questions

 |Freshwater organisms||Freshwater/Terrestrial organisms||Marine organisms|

 |New Zealand mudsnails|

-How do the new regulations on banned invasive species affect harvest of signal crayfish or other non-native species already in Alaska?
+How do the regulations on banned invasive species affect harvest of signal crayfish or other non-native species already in Alaska?

 How are banned invasive species brought to Alaska?